hseligson1/kustomize-gitops-example/README.md

 - Project – This is the project name inside ArgoCD.
 Since this is a new setup for ArgoCD, a default project is created for us and we’ll select the same.

 - Sync Policy – You can choose to auto synchronize the state of application in the Kubernetes with the GitHub repository.
-Choose "Enable".
+Choose "Automatic".

 ![Argo App General Section](argocd-create-ui-staging.png)